 - Important Hair Cut: She used her hair to barter with Hecate in Next Dimension.

 - Healing Hands: Extremely good at healing.

 - Lady and Knight: She is a benevolent and compassionate Bright Lady with five White Knights in the Bronze Saints.
-However, Seiya is the most vehement in his devotion to her and had the most Bodyguard Crush ovetones as well, while the others's bonds to her were more platonic/brotherly than anything.
-The saints were actually named "knights" in a lot of Westerner dubbing.
+However, Seiya is the most vehement in his devotion to her and had the most Bodyguard Crush overtones as well, while the others's bonds to her were more platonic/brotherly than anything.
+The Saints were actually named "Knights" in a lot of Westerner dubbing.